 In November 2022, the employment of our former Chief Financial Officer, Sandra Gardiner, terminated.
 Ms. Gardiner's departure was not the result of any disagreement with the Company on any matter relating to its operations, accounting policies or practices, although the Company determined that she was not eligible to receive any severance benefits under the terms and conditions of her then existing employment agreement.
 In March 2023, Ms. Gardiner filed an arbitration demand with JAMS seeking severance benefits and other remedies, alleging breach of contract and unlawful termination in violation of public policy, among other things.
 We believe that Ms. Gardiner's claims are without merit and we intend to vigorously defend ourselves against them.
-Because of the difficulty in predicting the outcome of any legal proceeding, particularly one that is in its early stages, the Company is not able to conclude that a liability is probable and cannot predict what the final outcome of Ms. Gardiner's arbitration proceeding will likely be or provide a reasonable estimate for the range of ultimate possible loss, if any.
-However, at this time, we believe that the final resolution of this matter will not adversely affect our consolidated position, results of operations, or cash flows and that a liability is not probable at this time.
+Because of the difficulty in predicting the outcome of any legal proceeding, the Company is not able to conclude that a liability is probable and cannot predict what the final outcome of Ms. Gardiner's arbitration proceeding will likely be or provide a reasonable estimate for the range of ultimate possible loss, if any.
+However, at this time, we believe that the final resolution of this matter will not adversely affect our consolidated position, results of operations, or cash flows.

-9. Segment Reporting
+8. Segment Reporting